-of land and the formal "demarcation" of borders (Fanso, 1984).
-Therefore, these were "soft" borders, i.e, they were fuzzy, vague, and, in most cases, poorly delineated or demarcated.
-Furthermore, these historical ethnic borders are more likely to have been and remain de facto rather than de jure borders.
-However, conditions changed dramatically during the post-colonial period (Herbst, 2000).
-Due to its late demographic transition, African population increased from 74 million in 1800 to 1.3 billion in 2019.
-This rapid population growth was coupled with low urbanization rates and high rural-rural migration.
-As a result, competition for resources became more salient as land became scarcer and marginal lands became more valuable (Boone, 2017).
-We argue that it is the "porosity" of these poorly demarcated historical borders that serves as catalyst for the emergence of conflict, especially when accompanied by increases in population or the presence of land suitable for agriculture.
-Indeed, these soft historical borders are conducive to the existence of weak ethnic (and personal) property rights, overlapping claims on resources (particularly agricultural land), and a higher likelihood of inter-ethnic contact and encroachment.
+and Laitin, 2011).
+Nonetheless, the demarcation and enforcement of these borders was not forcefully enforced in the past, as land was historically abundant and population scarce in precolonial Africa (Herbst, 2000).
+These conditions disincentivized the control of land and the "demarcation" of borders (Fanso, 1984).
+However, things dramatically changed during the post-colonial period (Herbst, 2000).
+Due to its late demographic transition, Africa experienced rapid population growth (increasing from 74 million in 1800 to 1.3 billion in 2019) characterized by low urbanization rates and large rural-rural migration.
+As a result, competition for resources became more salient as land became more scarce and marginal lands became more valuable (Boone, 2017).3 We argue that it is the "porosity" of these poorly demarcated historical borders that serves as catalyst for the emergence of conflict, especially when accompanied by increases in population or the presence of land suitable for agriculture.
+Indeed, these soft historical borders are conducive to the existence of weak ethnic (and personal) property rights, overlapping claims on resources (particularly agricultural land), and a higher likelihood of interethnic contact and encroachment.4

 To test our main hypothesis, we combine georeferenced conflict data at the very fine local level from the Armed Conflict Location and Event Data Project (ACLED) (Raleigh et al., 2010) and the UCDP Georeferenced Events Dataset (GED) (Sundberg and Melander, 2013) with the spatial distribution of historical ethnic borders (Murdock, 1959).
-Specifically, by comparing artificial regions (i.e., grid cells of $50 \times 50 \,\mathrm{km}$) within an ethnic homeland in a country, we explore whether the presence of historical ethnic borders predicts contemporary conflict across grid cells.
+5,6 Specifically, by comparing artificial regions (i.e., grid cells of 50×50 km) within an ethnic homeland in a country, we explore whether the presence of historical ethnic borders predicts contemporary conflict across grid cells.
 Our results hint to the strong influence of historical ethnic borders on non-civil conflict in Africa.
 Indeed, both the intensive and extensive margins of contemporary conflict are concentrated in the proximity of historical ethnic borders.
-This strong empirical pattern holds regardless of whether we look at the presence, the number, or the total length of historical ethnic borders.
+This strong empirical pattern holds regardless of whether we look at the presence, the number, or the total